ntnu-arl/aerial_gym_simulator/docs/3_robots_and_controllers.md

 ### Parallelized Geometric Controllers

 We adapt and package controllers for underactuated planar platforms such as quadrotor, hexarotor, and octarotor.
 The controllers are based on the work in [Control of Complex Maneuvers for a Quadrotor UAV using Geometric Methods on SE(3)](https://arxiv.org/abs/1003.2005) by Taeyoung Lee, Melvin Leok, and N. Harris McClamroch.
-We adapt the controllers to proide efficient parallelization on the GPU for the simultaneous control of (hundreds of) thousands of multirotor vehicles.
+We adapt the controllers to provide efficient parallelization on the GPU for the simultaneous control of thousands of multirotor vehicles.
 The controllers are implemented in PyTorch and pre-compiled using the PyTorch JIT compiler for added speedup.
 The controllers are designed to be modular and can be easily extended to other platforms.
 We provide examples of use of this controller with a fully actuated octarotor platform and a planar quadrotor platform.

 ??? warning "Use of parallelized geometric controllers with fully actuated platforms"
     is bound to produce sub-optimal results as the controllers are designed for quadrotor-like platforms that have all the axes of the motors parallel to each other.
 The controllers will work on fully actuated platforms but will not exploit the controllability of the platform along other dimensions of motion.
 It is currently an area of active research and users are encouraged to explore learning-based solutions as well.